gmeneguz/poker_in_c/README.md

 2005 - Two of a kind (two fives in hand)

-3050 - Two pairs (I dont remember the logic to sum the pairs but the hight has more weight certainly)
+3050 - Two pairs (I dont remember the logic to sum the pairs but the higher has more weight certainly)

 4007 - Three of a kind (two fives in hand)